bokulich-lab/q2-coordinates/README.md

 ```

 ### Visualizing quadtrees
 Quadtrees can easily be visualized using a mix of python and other existing qiime2 plugins.
-Some ideas inclued:
+Some ideas include:
-1. using q2-coordinates draw map to disply the sample positions and color code them by respective quadrant (i.e: set the "column" parameter to the split-depth you want to look at)
+1. using q2-coordinates draw map to display the sample positions and color code them by respective quadrant (i.e: set the "column" parameter to the split-depth you want to look at)
 2. using q2-empress to view and navigate the tree to see number and size of splits.
+This requires the installation of the qiime2 empress plugin:https://github.com/biocore/empress.

 ```
 using qiime2 cli
     qiime empress tree-plot \
     --i-tree test/output_tree.qza \
-    --m-feature-metadata-file q2_coordinates/tests/data/chardonnay_sample_metadata.txt \
+    --m-feature-metadata-file chardonnay_sample_metadata.txt \
     --output-dir empress
 ```